Key Takeaways

 • Sexual assault

-Sexsomnia can occur alongside other parasomnias, including sleepwalking and sleep talking.
-It appears to be more common in men than in women, possibly up to three times more common.
+Sexsomnia can occur alongside other parasomnias, like sleepwalking and sleep talking.
+The disorder can be up to three times more common in men than in women.
 Masturbation is the most common behavior in women with sexsomnia.

 In addition to the sexual behaviors, signs that someone is acting under the influence of a sexual parasomnia include: